Top bread maker brands for 2019

 By Haddi Browne

-In 2017, we asked Which? members about the small appliances they own to get a picture of which brands will last when you get them home.
+We've asked Which? members about their bread makers to get a picture of which brands will last when you get them home.
 We've used this feedback, along with our years of testing experience, to bring you the definitive guide to which bread maker brands are worth buying.

-We found a big difference between the most and least-loved brands, and heard from members who have been disappointed by uneven or unrisen loaves and problematic paddles.
-Read on to find out which brands to go for - and the ones to avoid.
+We found a big difference between the most and least-loved brands, and heard from members who have been disappointed by uneven or poorly risen loaves and problematic paddles.
+Read on to find out which brands to go for – and the ones to avoid.

 Just want to know which machines make the best loaves?
 See our bread maker reviews.